SoftwareAG/c8y-docs/content/edge/databroker.md

 ---
 weight: 52
-title: Installing the Messaging Service and the microservices-based data broker on Edge
+title: Installing the Messaging Service and the microservice-based data broker on Edge
 layout: bundle
 ---